 Despite the culture shock, Rajasthan made me fall in love with India.
 You will experience India at its most colourful with old forts, palaces, temples, desert landscapes and the green Aravalli hills.
 India kept pulling me back and I have visited the country several times now.

 Rajasthan is an amazing place with so much things to see and do that you can easily spent two months here.
-In this guide I will give you a 3 week itinerary by train, because this is one of the cheapest and best ways to see all the highlights of Rajasthan.
+In this guide I will give you a 3 week itinerary by train, because this is one of the cheapest and best ways to see all the highlights when backpacking Rajasthan.

 Backpacking Rajasthan by train: the ultimate 3 week itinerary

 Day 1 – 2: Delhi (recommended 3+ days)